Mixed U.S. inflation signals leave investors adrift

 Corporate leaders sit on the frontline of inflation, but they are not offering consistent guidance about where they expect the trend to go from here.
 The divergence in guidance and outlooks is costing investors money.

-On October 8, paint-maker PPG Industries Inc (PPG.N) told investors to expect lower profits, saying that it expected the prices for the raw materials it uses to keep rising, and its stock fell 10 percent during the following trading session.
+On October 8, paint-maker PPG Industries Inc told investors to expect lower profits, saying that it expected the prices for the raw materials it uses to keep rising, and its stock fell 10 percent during the following trading session.
 Economist Ed Yardeni said the forecast help set the stage for the broader market selloff later that week.

-Yet PPG’s rival, Akzo Nobel NV (AKZO.AS), said nine days later that it thinks inflation on those sorts of items has peaked for the year.
+Yet PPG’s rival, Akzo Nobel NV, said nine days later that it thinks inflation on those sorts of items has peaked for the year.
 Akzo shares rallied 3.0 percent.

 “There’s anecdotes about inflation pressures, but when you add them up we’re not seeing it in the macro indicators,” said Yardeni.